aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 Note:

-- I'm a software engineer at a local startup, Fraction
+- I'm a software engineer at a local startup, Fraction, a platform for digital offers on Google Pay and Apple Pay.
-- Learning Haskell has been a long tough journey
+- Learning Haskell has been generally tough for me.
-- Learning parsing was very difficult, so this talk aims to explain things in the way that made things click for me personally
+- Parsing, an often bragged about application of Haskell, was no exception, I had a hard time.
+- This talk aims to give an approachable introduction to how I finally got comfortable with it.
 - Please ask questions!

 ---